rxn4chemistry/rxn_yields/README.md

 ## Citation

-If you found this repo useful, please cite our the following preprints:
+If you found this repo useful, please cite the following preprints:
 [Yield-BERT](https://chemrxiv.org/articles/preprint/Prediction_of_Chemical_Reaction_Yields_using_Deep_Learning/12758474).

 ```